microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

     assembles a prompt to ask the LLM to fill in the missing translations, while leaving the existing ones alone.
 Because the LLM model we use has already been trained on MakeCode examples and documentation it is aware of the syntax.

--   **Generating executable code from a natural language specification.** A GPSpec file can be used to specify the task being performed and a GenAIScript that specializes in code generation can translate the spec into code.

 -   **Creating a short version of a longer white paper by summarizing each chapter.** LLMs are quite effective at summarizing documents.
 A
     GenAIScript can be written to take each chapter of a long document